sjproctor/react-challenges/README.md

 # Unit 2 and Unit 3: React Challenges

-## Challenges for React at LEARN Academy, San Diego
+**Challenges for React at LEARN Academy, San Diego** Each project has a README with individual user stories for the project.
+WIP: Always updating and evolving, striving to be better.

 - [Intro to React Components](./react-intro-challenge)
 - [Challenge: Magic8 Ball](./magic8-ball-challenge)